os-libera/Libera/README.md

 # *Libera*: Network Hypervisor for Programmable Network Virtualization in Datacenters

 ## Paper
-Please check the following paper to see more details of *Libera*.
+When you use or reference this software, please cite the following paper.
 + [G. Yang, B. Yu, H. Jin and C. Yoo, "Libera for Programmable Network Virtualization," in IEEE Communications Magazine, April 2020.](https://ieeexplore.ieee.org/document/9071987)

 ## Contents
 + [Introduction](#introduction)